carbonblack/cbc-binary-toolkit/README.md

 To check that your code changes didn't break any use cases, or fail our linters, the following will show you how to set up and run our tests:

-Install one or all of these versions of Python: `Python 3.6.X, Python 3.7.X or Python 3.8.X` and is accessible to this project.
+Install one or all of these versions of Python: `Python 3.6.X, Python 3.7.X or Python 3.8.X` and make sure it is accessible to this project.

 For managing different versions of python, an easy solution is: [pyenv(for UNIX based systems)](https://github.com/pyenv/pyenv#basic-github-checkout), or [pyenv-win(for Windows based systems)](https://github.com/pyenv-win/pyenv-win).